ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/map-indexes.dotnet.markdown

 {PANEL: Filter data within fields}

+In the examples above, `where` is used in the query to filter the results.
-In some cases, you may want to decrease the burden from the queries by including `where` in the index definition to further filter what the index will return.
-This will minimize the values that queries must scan.
+If you consistently want to filter with the same filtering conditions, you can use `where` in the index definition to narrow the index terms that the query must scan.
+This can save query-time but narrows the terms available to query.

 ### Example I